lbeurerkellner/green-gold-dachshund-web/docs/guide/language/reference.md

 <div class="subtitle">Systematic guidance for writing and understanding LMQL's syntax and semantics.</div>

 ::: tip
-This document is a **work-in-progress effort** to provide a more formal description of the LMQL, mainly discussing the syntactic form and corresponding semantics.
+This document is a **work-in-progress effort** to provide a more formal description of LMQL, mainly discussing the syntactic form and corresponding semantics.
 Please feel free to reach out to the core team if you have any questions or suggestions for improvement.
 :::

 ## Origins and Motivation